Heimer Engineering Pre-Purchase Home,

-The Licensed Professional Engineer Inspectors of Heimer Engineering perform pre-purchase home, building, condo, and co-op inspections in the Metro New York area.
-Click on a button below or a button to the right for more information.
-If your are unsure where to start, try Inspection Basics.
+The Professional Engineer inspectors of Heimer Engineering perform pre-purchase home, building, condo, and co-op inspections in the Metro New York area.
+If your are unsure where to start, learn the basics at Inspections 101.

 Are you considering using a non-Engineer to inspect the house, building, condo, or co-op that you may purchase?
 Consider the following: